wangbo-zhao/wangbo-zhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a third-year Ph.D.
+I am currently a fourth(final)-year Ph.D.
 Student in the School of Computing, National University of Singapore, advised by Prof. <a href='https://www.comp.nus.edu.sg/~youy/'>Yang You</a>.
 Before that, I obtained my master's and bachelor's degrees from Northwestern Polytechnical University, China, in 2019 and 2022, respectively.
 During my master's study, I was fortunatedly to collaborate with Dr. <a href='https://sites.google.com/site/liunian228/'> Nian Liu</a>, under the supervision from Prof. <a href='https://scholar.google.com.hk/citations?user=xrqsoesAAAAJ&hl=zh-CN&oi=ao'> Junwei Han</a>.